 There were plenty of play stations for all sorts of interests.
 There was a section set up like a little house, a craft zone, and even buckets of dirt with trucks.
 We also got juice and cookies.
 The big draw is the specialists there that can answer your questions about your kid’s development.

 Near us the program runs on a first come first serve basis and the day we went it was pretty full.

-Check to see if there's an Ontario Early Learning Centre near you.
-A quick search will tell you if there's similar free structured play groups near you.
+Check to see if there’s an Ontario Early Learning Centre near you.
+A quick search will tell you if there are similar free structured play groups near you.

 Some of you hate to enter an IKEA.
-I've had enough $1 breakfast play dates to love going.
-There's a lot of toys out on display to play with (spinning in the egg chair any one?), plus there's play spaces in the restaurant area with carnival mirrors, beads on wires and other toys.
+I’ve had enough $1 breakfast play dates to love going.
+There’s a lot of toys out on display for kids to play with (spinning in the egg chair anyone?), plus there are play spaces in the restaurant area with carnival mirrors, beads on wires and other toys.